Zamknij

 EFSM: 2022;2:220009DOI: 10.52778/efsm.22.0009Opublikowano: 26.01.2022

-Manuel Plomer, PhD i Marcos III Perez, MD
+Manuel Plomer i Marcos III Perez

 Probiotics such as Bacillus clausii reduce the occurrence of gastrointestinal side effects of commonly used medications such as antibiotics and proton pump inhibitors in placebo-controlled randomized trials.
 Their use can make Helicobacter pylori eradication schemes more tolerable.